 The midwit take is “autism is just intelligence turned up.”

 The better take is that autism often involves capability plus imbalance.
 Some of the machinery may be unusually strong, but the total system can still fail if the surrounding support structure is too weak.
+Intelligence is not a magic fluid poured evenly through the mind.
+It is a stack of capacities, and the stack can shear.

 Main Payoff